Hello WebGPU 🟢

-Resulting code: step005
+Resulting code: step001

-For your C++ code, WebGPU is nothing more than a single header file listing all the available procedures and data structures: webgpu.h.
-When building the program though, your compiler must know in the end (at the final linking step) where to find the actual implementation of these functions.
+For your C++ code, WebGPU is nothing more than a single header file, which lists all the available procedures and data structures: webgpu.h.

 ../_images/rhi-vs-opengl.png

-A Render Hardware Interface (RHI) like WebGPU is not directly provided by the drivers: we need to link to a library that implements the API on top of the low-level one that the system supports.#
+A Render Hardware Interface (RHI) like WebGPU is not directly provided by the drivers: we need to link to a library that implements the API on top of the low-level one that the system supports.

-Installing WebGPU#
+Installing WebGPU

 There exists mostly two implementations of the WebGPU native header: